 Today, costumes generally reflect the style of the production.
 Pantomimes will be bright and colourful, more serious plays will create an authentic look.
 With the development in techniques and materials available to costume designers, the sky really is the limit when it comes to creating stage costumes.

-Promotional Props and Costumes have been creating stunning stage costumes for over 20 years.
+Promotional Props and Costumes have been creating stunning stage and theatrical costumes for over 20 years.
 Our team of designers can work to your specifications or create their own ideas.
 Whether you need one or one hundred stage costumes, we offer first class service, bespoke designs and affordable pricing.
 Contact us to discuss your requirements.